bzvnr/Renumber-Textile-References/README.md

 This solution is currently configured as such:

-* `terminatingSection` - specified in config.js, a part of the text assumed to be the last [header](https://textile-lang.com/doc/headings) or a unique section in the text.
-The program places all references under the `terminatingSection`
+* `referenceSection` - specified in config.js, a part of the text assumed to be the last [header](https://textile-lang.com/doc/headings) or a unique section in the text.
+The program places all references under the `referenceSection`
 * it modifies the text in a [<textarea>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea)
 * the location of the references in the text does not matter.
-They can be placed anywhere, and the function will place them under the `terminatingSection`
+They can be placed anywhere, and the function will place them under the `referenceSection`

 ## Limitations